Factbox: Japan disaster in figures

 (Reuters) - The following is a list of the likely impact of and response to the devastating earthquake and tsunami that rocked the northeast coast of Japan on Friday, and subsequent crisis at nuclear power plants.

 * The death toll is expected to exceed 10,000, with northeastern prefectures of Miyagi, Iwate and Fukushima most severely hit.
-At least 6,911 people were confirmed dead, exceeding 6,434 who died after the Kobe earthquake in 1995.
-But 10,692 people are still missing, National Police Agency of Japan says on Friday.
+At least 4,314 people were confirmed dead, but 8,606 people are still missing, National Police Agency of Japan says on early Thursday.

 NUMBER OF PEOPLE EVACUATED

-* More than 410,000 people in 12 prefectures have been evacuated and are staying at shelters, Mainichi news paper reports on Friday.
+- More than 440,000 people have been evacuated, NHK says.
 Hundreds of people are waiting for help in isolated areas and have no access to food.

-* About 287,000 households in the north are without electricity in near-freezing weather as of Friday afternoon, Tohuku Electric Power Co. says.
+- About 850,000 households in the north are still without electricity in near-freezing weather, Tohuku Electric Power Co. says.
+The government says at least 1.5 million households lack running water.

 NUMBER OF BUILDING DAMAGED

-* At least 87,772 buildings have been damaged, National Police Agency of Japan says on Friday.
+* At least 87,894 buildings have been damaged, National Police Agency of Japan says.
+At least 7,400 buildings are completely destroyed, public broadcaster NHK says.

 IMPACT ON ECONOMY